-Where problems can arise is when you hire a developer or designer to build your website and they don’t assign you the right user role.
+Problems can arise when you hire a developer or designer to build your website, and they don’t assign you the right user role.

 If that’s the case, you’ll need to contact the person who set your site up and have them change your user role to give you admin privileges.

-To install plugins, you need to be set up (and logged in) as an administrator.
+To install plugins, you must be set up (and logged in) as an administrator.

 The only scenario where you can be assigned an administrator role in WordPress without the ability to install plugins is on a WP multisite installation.

 On a WP network, there’s an additional user role of super admin.